VictorAlagwu/carinsurance/readme.md

 ## About Car Insurance System

 This is a car insurance system that allows user to add cars,get them insured and submit a claim

+Them the admin approve a claim and set different packages